segmentstream-com/segmentstream-com.github.io/_docs/digitaldata/page.md

 ### <a name="page.url"></a>page.url
 ------
-`page.url` contains the full url of the page.SegmentStream library.
+`page.url` contains the full url of the page.

 > SDK creates and fills this variable automatically.
 Please do not try to reinitialize this variable.

 ### <a name="page.hash"></a>page.hash
 ------
-`page.hash` contains the url part after the # character.
+`page.hash` contains the part of the url beginning from the # character.
 For example, for the URL http://website.com/wommen/dresses/mini/?sortBy=price#black `page.hash` is set to "#black".

 > SDK creates and fills this variable automatically.
 Please do not try to reinitialize this variable.